theqoqqi/uasset-diff-tool/README.md

 - Provides option to handle renamed files.
 - Optionally focuses on Blueprint assets only.
 - Outputs results to console or file.
-- Supports output to JSON.
+- Supports output to JSON (it could be opened using [web viewer](https://theqoqqi.github.io/uasset-diff-tool)).

 ## Installation